Havvy/Gald/README.md

 The Umbrella
 ============

-Gald is split into two main applications: Gald and GaldSite.
+Gald is split into two main applications: Gald and GaldWeb.
 The former is the core of the game while the latter is the website itself.
 Not having to worry about the website or JSON while working on the game makes it easier to work on.
 It also means that there could e.g. be GaldIrc or some other way of playing.
-Though there should also be GaldPool or something that holds GaldSite.RaceManager if that happens.
+Though there should also be GaldPool or something that holds GaldWeb.RaceManager if that happens.